Updated: September 9, 2021

 6. IS THE GRE EXAM REQUIRED?

-using GRE general exam scores to evaluate applications.
+Subject GRE scores to evaluate applications.
 Do not send

 us your GRE scores.
 Please ignore any application instructions that